evgenyneu/rpn-calc/README.md

 RPN Calculator app for iPhone/iPad.
 This is simply done as assignment for CS 193P class lectures presented by Paul Hegarty in Stanford University, fall 2011.

-Master branch contains the code for the last assignment.
+Master branch contains the code for the latest assignment.
 Please check other branches for code for previous assignments.

 # External links